Base64 to URL

 When should I use Base64 instead of multipart upload?

-Use Base64 when the source tool only gives you an encoded string.
-Use multipart upload when you have the file bytes available.
+Use Base64 only as a source format when a tool gives you an encoded string.
+Decode it first, then use multipart upload when calling GetFileURL.

 What fields are needed to convert Base64 to a URL?